-The school proficiency index uses school-level data on the performance of $4^{th}$ grade students on state exams to describe which neighborhoods have high-performing elementary schools nearby and which are near lower performing elementary schools.
-The school proficiency index is a function of the percent of $4^{th}$ grade students proficient in reading (r) and math (m) on state test scores for up to three schools (i=1,2,3) within 3 miles of the block group centroid.
-S denotes $4^{th}$ grade school enrollment:
+The school proficiency index uses school-level data on the performance of 4^{th} grade students on state exams to describe which neighborhoods have high-performing elementary schools nearby and which are near lower performing elementary schools.
+The school proficiency index is a function of the percent of 4^{th} grade students proficient in reading (r) and math (m) on state test scores for up to three schools (i=1,2,3) within 3 miles of the block group centroid.
+S denotes 4^{th} grade school enrollment:

-$$School{i} = \sum{n=i}^{3} \left( \frac{s{i}}{\sum^{n} s{i}} \right) \left[ \frac{1}{2} r{i} + \frac{1}{2} m{i} \right]$$
+$$School{i} = \sum{n=i}^{3} \left(\frac{s{i}}{\sum^{n} s{i}} \right) \left[\frac{1}{2} r{i} + \frac{1}{2} m{i} \right]$$

-Elementary schools are linked with block groups based on a geographic mapping of attendance area zones from School Attendance Boundary Information System (SABINS), where available, or within-district proximity matches of up to the three-closest schools within 1.5 miles.
+Elementary schools are linked with block groups based on a geographic mapping of attendance area zones from Pitney Bowes9, where available.
+Block groups are matched with up the three schools (closest in distance in the same school district) within 4 miles of the block group centroid.
 In cases with multiple school matches, an enrollment-weighted score is calculated following the equation above.
+About 14 percent of block groups have no schools within 4 miles.
+In such cases, the index is based on the single closest school.

-In the AFFHT0003 data version, there is no school proficiency data for jurisdictions in Kansas, West Virginia, and Puerto Rico because no data was reported for jurisdictions in these states in the Great Schools 2013-14 dataset.
-For the jurisdictions in these states, the block group and county level school proficiency index in Map 7 revert to using AFFHT0002, instead of the data in AFFHT0003.
+In the AFFHT0004 data version, there is no school proficiency data for jurisdictions in Kansas, West Virginia, and Puerto Rico because no data was reported for jurisdictions in these states in the Great Schools 2013-14 dataset.
+For the jurisdictions in these states, the block group and county level school proficiency index in Map 7 revert to using AFFHT0002, instead of the data in AFFHT0004.
 In Table 12 for these jurisdictions, the school proficiency index also reverts to AFFHT0002, as well as for regions that do not cross state boundaries.
-However, please note if a region crosses state boundaries, Table 12 region-level school proficiency index reflects AFFHT0003 data.
+However, please note if region crosses state boundaries, Table 12 region-level school proficiency index reflects AFFHT0004 data.
+Similarly, data of South Dakota is missing from Great School 2015-16.
+Therefore, information from AFFHT0004 will be used.